gianandry/cybathlon-finder-object-detection-for-blind-people/README.md

 Scassola federico - f.scassola@studenti.unibs.it<br>

 ## Definition of the task
 Finding misplaced objects is a big challenge for blind people.
-Therefore, they usually keep their own apartment very tidy.
 In this task pilots have to locate and grasp a specific object from a group of other objects.
 One of the six boxes on the table near the start line of the task must be opened by the pilot to determine the target object.
 Thereafter, the identical object must be located on the task space, picked up, and placed on the small table near the finish line of the task.